 They want your content and relationships for free and under their control.

 What Google doesn’t want anymore are open standards that create on open Web the competition can use also against them.
-That’s why they abandoned RSS for example and dumped Google Reader.
+That’s why they abandoned RSS feeds for example and dumped Google Reader.

 Discounting hyperlinks and replacing the free Internet with a more proprietary Facebook-like walled garden is another huge part of their strategy as I noted already.

 That’s why they don’t want people to build links or even establish links via legit relationships.
-The only relationships that Google really appreciates are those controlled by them via Google+, Schema and the likes.
+The only relationships that Google really appreciates are those controlled by them via AMP, Schema and the likes.

 It’s OK Santa